akhil2308/Batch-Txt-To-Mp3-File-Converter/README.md

-# BatchTextFiles To AudioFiles Converter
+# Batch Txt To Mp3 File Converter

 *  This is a Node.js project used to convert a batch of text files(.txt) to audio files(.mp3,.wav).
 *  This is created mainly for converting novels to audio novels.